Carlson-Jonathan/War-Card-Game/README.md

 <b>COMPILE INSTRUCTIONS (g++):</b>
     <ul><li>If CMake isnt working, you can use the 'compileAndRun.bash' script.
 Just run as is.</li></ul>

+<b>OTHER:</b>
+    <p>The above compile instructions are for Linux.
+Compiling in Windows may be difficult because Visual C++ does not contain libraries that I used like "dirent".
+    I actually had to copy this library from the internet and place it in my code as a custom library to get it to work.
+Additionally, Visual C++ is picky about some syntax that g++ ignores and gives you errors for.
+It took quite a bit of work, but I managed to cross-compile in windows and provide the .exe in the "War.zip" file.
+If you just want to play the game and are using Windows, save yourself the headache and just use my provided file.</p>

 <b>UML DIAGRAM:</b>

 ![](Images/Game_UML_Diagram.png)